 ✥ ✥ ✥

-Scrum doesn’t say when to kill a product development, but it does tell us that the Product Owner is accountable for value.
-The Product Owner should be the final decision point, though the need here is strong for as broad a supporting consensus as possible.
+Scrum doesn’t say when to kill a product’s development, but it does tell us that the Product Owner is accountable for value.
+The Product Owner should be the final decision point, though the need here is strong for as broad a consensus as possible.
 ROI is one consideration.
 And timing is everything: it’s good to kill a product before it ends a slide into negative value from which there is no return.
-Data, forecasts, and analytics can help, but the valid place of feeling and experience in these decisions cannot easily be dismissed.
+Data, forecasts, and analytics can help, but it is not easy to dismiss the valid place of feeling and experience in these decisions.

-Google in particular has been good at killing off low-value lines of business, such as Google Video, Google Desktop, Wave — no fewer than 37 products at this writing.
-This is not to say that they maintain only a nose-to-the-grindstone, near-term profitability focus — they continue to explore self-driving cars, energy-producing kites, and a host of other high-risk ventures.
+Google in particular has been good at killing off low-value lines of business, such as Google Video, Google Desktop, Wave—no fewer than thirty-seven products at this writing.
+This is not to say that they maintain only a nose-to-the-grindstone, near-term profitability focus—they continue to explore self-driving cars, energy-producing kites, and a host of other high-risk ventures.

 Death isn’t always about killing: in the norm, it’s an everyday part of life.
 Sometimes what were once good products simply come to the end of their useful life.
 Customized software to support a town festival is retired after the festival is over.
 Such ends-of-the-road are particularly worth celebrating and reflecting upon.